-OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE APPOINTS LYNN DECOITE TO STATE SENATE SEATPosted on Jun 17, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: GOVERNOR IGE APPOINTS LYNN DECOITE TO STATE SENATE SEATPosted on Jun 17, 2021 in Latest Department News, Newsroom, Office of the Governor Press Releases

 For photos, click here

 For video click here

 HONOLULU – Gov. David Ige has appointed Lynn DeCoite to fill the State Senate (District 7) seat that has been vacant since the May 1 retirement of Sen. Kalani English.

 State Senate District 7 includes Hana, East and Upcountry Maui, Moloka‘i, Lana‘i and Kaho‘olawe.
 DeCoite has represented much of the area in the State House of Representatives (District 13) since her appointment to that position by Gov. Ige in Feb.
 2015 to fill the vacancy left by the resignation of the late Rep. Mele Carroll.